White Boy Rick: Plot

-In 1984, Rick Wershe is a struggling single father living in Detroit during the height of the crack epidemic and war on drugs.
+In 1984, Rick Wershe is a struggling single father living in Detroit during the height of the crack epidemic and the war on drugs.
 His dissatisfied daughter, Dawn, leaves their home, leaving Rick alone with his son, Ricky.

-Rick manufactures gun parts and sells guns illegally to make ends meet, and involves his son in the sale of a pair of silenced Egyptian Kalashnikov rifles with local gangster Johnny Curry.
+Rick manufactures gun parts and sells guns illegally to make ends meet, involving his son in the sale of a pair of silenced Egyptian Kalashnikov rifles to local gangster Johnny Curry.
 Ricky becomes good friends with Johnny's brother, Boo, which earns him the favor of Johnny and his crew.

-News of Rick's activity attracts the attention of the FBI and he is questioned by two agents, Alex Snyder and Frank Byrd, who see Ricky as a potential asset due to his connections with the criminal underworld.
+Rick's activity attracts the attention of the FBI, and he is questioned by two agents, Alex Snyder and Frank Byrd, who see Ricky as a potential asset due to his connections with the criminal underworld.
 They convince Ricky to become an undercover informant behind Rick's back in exchange for money and immunity for his father.

-Ricky is asked to sell drugs to keep up appearances, becoming captivated by his extravagant new lifestyle, and eventually gains enough credibility as a "legitimate" drug supplier.
+Ricky is asked to sell drugs to keep up appearances.
+He becomes captivated by his extravagant new lifestyle and gains credibility as a drug supplier.
 Rick is suspicious of his son and confronts Ricky when he finds thousands of dollars in illicit cash underneath his bed, causing a rift between them.
 While Ricky is meeting with Dawn at a diner one evening, his grandfather's car is stolen, and the two shoot at the fleeing car.
 They are arrested but bailed out by Ricky's handlers, which arouses suspicion from Johnny.

 At a party following a boxing match in Las Vegas, Johnny beats his rival's friend, Black Ed, within an inch of his life with a bottle of champagne.
 Afterwards, he orders a drive-by on the home of his rival, Leon Lucas, killing one of his young nephews.
 Ricky learns that the weapons used were the same AKs he had sold to Johnny.
 Devastated by his involvement in the murder of a child, he keeps a low profile and mends his relationship with his father.
-Johnny suspects Ricky is an informant and sends Nug to his house, who shoots him in the stomach.
+Johnny suspects Ricky is an informant and sends a crew member to his house, who shoots him in the stomach.
 While at the hospital, Snyder informs Ricky that they have enough evidence to raid all of Johnny's safe houses, and asks him to forget about the shooting in exchange for dropping all charges on his father.